vEnhance/1802/src/appendix.typ

 #import "@local/evan:1.0.0":*

-This entire section is not for exam, obviously.
+This entire chapter is not for exam, obviously.

 = If you are thinking of majoring in math... <appendix-math-major>